Aftersol/Simplified-QOI-Codec/README.md

 ## Minimal implementation
 ### Encoder
 	/*
-		Assume you open the file and
+		Assume you opened the file and
 		allocated enough memory for the encoder
 		before this code
 	*/